zendframework/zf3-web/data/posts/2017-08-17-php72-argon2-hash-password.md

 > deliberately set low as to not accidentally exhaust system resources on shared
 > or low resource systems when using the default cost parameters.
 Consequently,
 > users should adjust the cost factors to match the system they're working on.
-> As Argon2 doesn't have any “bad” values, however consuming more resources is
+> As Argon2 doesn't have any "bad" values, however consuming more resources is
 > considered better than consuming less.
 Users are encouraged to adjust the cost
 > factors for the platform they're developing for.

 ## Conclusion

-In this article we showed how to use the Argon2 password hash function with PHP 7.2.
+In this article we demonstrated usager of the Argon2 password hash algorithm with PHP 7.2.
 The Argon2 algorithm is the state of the art for password protection and it can be now used in PHP without installing additional extensions.
-This is a very nice security feature that will improve the security of PHP applications that use users' passwords.
-In a future article, we will introduce also the `Sodium` extension, the other new security feature included in PHP 7.2.
+This is a very nice security feature that will improve the security of PHP applications that store user passwords.
+In a future article, we will cover the `Sodium` extension, another new security feature included in PHP 7.2.
 With these new features, PHP is the first language to support *modern cryptography* in the core of the language.